 Joshua R. Beal, MBA graduated from University of Hawaii-Manoa with a BA in Economics in 2003.
-As a NTID Professional Fellow Scholar, he attended Rochester Institute of Technology (RIT) and graduated with a MBA in Entrepreneurship in 2009.
+As a NTID Professional Fellow Scholar, he attended Rochester Institute of Technology (RIT) and graduated with an MBA in Entrepreneurship in 2009.

-In 2004, Joshua began at The World Bank Group (WBG) as a Disability Research Assistant working in the Human Development (HD) network with a concentration in the Eastern Europe & Central Asia (ECA) region.
+In 2004, Joshua began his professional career at The World Bank Group (WBG) as a Disability Research Assistant working in the Human Development (HD) network with a concentration in the Eastern Europe & Central Asia (ECA) region.
 Mr. Beal was responsible for analyzing WBG’s loan portfolio for disability components in country projects, in excess of hundreds of millions of dollars, and supporting the development of nationwide projects to improve the lives of the country’s vulnerable populations.

-- Ukraine – implementing physical disability access in the current infrastructure programs as the construction of public schools, train stations, airports and other government supported facilities.
+- Ukraine – implementing physical disability access in the current infrastructure programs such as the construction of public schools, train stations, airports and other government supported facilities.

 Schwarz Financial Services LLC dba DeafTax.com

 In 2007, Joshua developed and launched DeafTax.com, the first professional tax preparation service using ASL video and marketing to the U.S. Deaf community.
 That same year, Mr. Beal was working for Schwarz Financial Services LLC and pursuing his graduate degree when he developed a public/private partnership pilot program between the National Disability Institute (NDI), the Internal Revenue Service (IRS) and his firm to provide an accessible tax preparation program for the U.S. deaf population through the Volunteer Income Tax Assistance (VITA) program.